 test procedures, test certificates; and

-'As built' documentation comprising drawings, equipment configurations, software versions, etc.
+“As built” documentation comprising drawings, equipment configurations, software versions, etc.

-Equipment Standards and Approvals
+Equipment standards and approvals

 Legal requirements for equipment standards and approval (or statements of conformity) vary from country to country.
-It is the responsibility of the VTS Provider to ensure compliance to local, regional and international standards.
+It is the responsibility of the VTS provider to ensure compliance to local, regional and international standards.
 The VTS Provider should state any applicable standards as part of the acquisition process.

 Typical standards and approvals may include the following (Note.
 This is not a complete list and VTS providers should ensure that all appropriate standards and approvals for their VTS area have been considered):